dinakajoy/profile_page/README.md

 # User Profile

 ## Description
 A simple full-stack user profile application that allows users to update their profile.
-Built using TypeScript, Pug, .js and MongoDB.
+Built using TypeScript, Pug and MongoDB.
 This project was built to learn how to spin and connect applications to Docker containers.

 ## Installation for development purpose
 - Clone the repository and cd into the project directory